akingdom/akingdom.github.io/biblos/README.md

 * `preprocess_bible.py` - The Python build tool that converts USFM folders into JS data.
 * `bookdata/` - Created during build; contains the processed JS versions and index.
 * `[Translation_Folders]/` - Put your raw USFM/SFM folders here.

+## 📚 Data Structure

+* The JS book data files are essentially raw USFM format inside a JSON wrapper, with one entry per book, one file per version.
+This provides for reasonably compact data.

 ## 🛠️ How to Build